ericjimenezbarril/GenAI_Python_Assistant/README.md

 # CHAPY: A GenAI Based Python Programming Assistant Prototype
+(This project was completed at the hackathon #UABtheHACK over a period of 24 hours.)
 A Python Assistant Application Prototype based on GPT for local files.
 Users can interact with the app through test or voice messages.